Housing and Dining

 Harriss Hall is the newest addition to CBU’s residence community.
 Beautifully designed and well planned, it boasts 111 single rooms, with a mix of private and shared washroom facilities, a 300 seat dining hall and central mailroom that services all on-campus students.
 There is also evening security on site.
 Like all other CBU living accommodations, this residence is co-ed; however it is reserved for students in their second year or higher.

 The Harriss Hall dining hall is an exciting addition to residence life at CBU.
 It offers a variety of seating accommodations for students, from soft seating booths to bar style tables.
-There is a living room area complete with a flat screen TV and fireplace, and shelving for books and games.
+There is a living room area complete with a fireplace, and shelving for books and games.
 Lots of great space for conversations and relaxation time.

 With more food options than ever before students will chose from an assortment of menu choices that fit every students’ needs including vegetarian options, a culinary table, pizza, soup and salad bar, dessert station, and a deli and fresh grille area.
 On top of all this, students will find their kitchen away from home in My Pantry.
 This area has everything one would find in their home kitchen from appliances to food in the cupboards; giving students the option to prepare their own meals.
 For students who can’t find what they are looking for in My Pantry there is a Grocery List Bulletin Board for suggestions.

 Keeping with CBU’s goal to be an environmentally responsible campus, Harriss Hall utilizes a number of environmentally friendly initiatives:

 - A vertical closed loop geothermal system is used to heat and cool the building - a first for the campus and the first university residence in Canada to use this technology.
 Also known as an earth energy system, it includes 33 wells drilled to a depth of 400’.
 It will require significantly less energy compared to typical residence heating and cooling systems.